dachen6/twitch1/README.md

 # twitch+
-• A Personalized Twitch Resources Recommendation Engine
+• A Personalized Twitch Resources Recommendation Engine/n
 • Designed and built a full-stack web application for users to search twitch resources (stream/video/clip) and get recommendations.

 • Built a web page with rich + user friendly experience using React and Ant Design